Information About Women’s Health & OBG/YNs

 - Hepatitis C

-The CDC recommends all sexually active persons with risk for exposure to STIs be tested for HIV, Syphilis, Gonorrhea, and Chlamydia at least yearly and/or when you have a new sexual partner.
+The CDC recommends all sexually active persons at risk for exposure to STIs be tested for HIV, Syphilis, Gonorrhea, and Chlamydia at least yearly and/or when they have a new sexual partner.
 Your provider will recommend additional tests based on your symptoms and sexual history.
-Testing for STIs is a routine part of healthcare, and with proper treatment all STIs can be managed or cured.
+Testing for STIs is a routine part of healthcare, and with proper treatment, all STIs can be managed or cured.

 Yes!
 Gynecologists, OBGYNs, Pediatricians, and Primary Care Providers can all provide you with short and long-term contraceptives, including IUDs, pills, depo, and patches.
 Based on your health goals and history, we can speak with you about what type of contraceptive is best for you.
 We will also provide information depending on whether you plan to have children or not in the future.
 We will provide contraceptives based on your individual needs.

 An OBGYN is a licensed medical professional providing gynecological and obstetrical care for women of reproductive age.
 While gynecologists provide treatment and check-ups for women’s reproductive systems, an obstetrician deals specifically with prenatal care, pregnancy, and labor and delivery.
 However, because both fields are closely related, OBGYNs study both disciplines to provide comprehensive care for women.